OpenTreeOfLife/peyotl/phylesystem/index.md

 The `scripts/phylesystem/ot_phylesystem_list_tags.py` script demonstrates iterating
     over every study in a local version of the repository and printing the study and tree tags.

+Note that `phylesystem` section of the [configuration file](../Configuration) has settings that control
+    the size of files allowed in the phylesystem.